wp-plugins/viral-sharing-buttons-by-up/readme.txt

 = 100% Free and Always Will Be =

-*   Just install the UP widget and [sign up as a partner](https://www.upshare.co/partners/sign_up?origin=wp) for free in 30 seconds or less
+*   Just install the UP widget for free in 30 seconds or less
 *   Users see the UP icon and automatically know they get points for sharing
 *   Industry-leading partner support (we actually listen to your feedback)
 *   Incredibly-detailed documentation and tutorials

 == Installation ==
 <p>Got installation questions?
-If the steps below don’t help – <a href="https://wordpress.org/support/plugin/viral-sharing-buttons-by-up">let us know</a>.</p>
+If the steps below don’t help – <a href="https://www.upshare.co/contact">let us know</a>.</p>

 <h4>Automatic installation through WordPress:</h4>